johnfire/World-Politics-Game/README.md

 # game
 test game
-this is an experiemnt to learn about python. its going to be some kind of simulation  of world politics, i havent figured out if its a game or a simulater yet. working on it
+this is an experiment to learn about python. its going to be some kind of simulation  of world politics, i havent figured out if its a game or a simulater yet. working on it

 the main program is the file gamegui.py - you also need the game_classes1.py file and the fotos in the fotos folder. the files labeled blahblah.data are data files for testing.